Thursday, October 31, 2024

 Andrea Rinaldo is retiring.
 So young and strong I would say, he is only seventy now (seventy is the new forty, at least for him) and he will certainly continue to produce.
 Therefore the University of Padova is celebrating him on Friday, September 27 afternoon.
 He will talk about University and eventually some of his direct students, part of a family which now has grew wide and international, were asked to highlight for the general audience (in Italian) Andrea's research.

 My topic was, quite obviously, geomorphology and river networks.
 Clicking below the figure you can find what I prepared in Italian (pre-recorded video here).
 Below The English version is here (pre-recorded video here).
-It is a short talk (8 minutes or so, but I hope that you like it)
+It is a short talk (8 minutes or so, but I hope that you like it).
+The complete records of the event in honor of Andrea Rinaldo can be found on YouTube.

 A new way of discussing on the web with a distributed responsability